jspooner/elasticsearch.github.com/tutorials/_posts/2012-03-19-deploying-elasticsearch-with-chef-solo.markdown

 SSH_OPTIONS="-o User=ec2-user -o IdentityFile=./tmp/elasticsearch-test.pem -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null"
 </pre>

-We'll check that we can successfully connect to the machine via secure shell:
+We'll check that we can connect to the machine via secure shell:

 <pre class="prettyprint lang-bash">
 ssh $SSH_OPTIONS $HOST
 </pre>

 You should be successfully logged into the machine.
-(Log out from the machine by pressing `Ctrl+D`.)
+(Log out by pressing `Ctrl+D`.)

 If you have trouble in this step, double-check that the security group is properly set up, that you're using the correct SSH key, etc.